GCFoodtech

 At Green Circle we feel lucky to often work with natural products companies that make better-for-you products that provide consumers with healthier choices, and sometimes provide additional benefits to the world at large.
 As we move deeper into the ecosystem of tech-enabled businesses that are improving or disrupting the production or distribution of food & beverages we see the undertaking as one with a triple-bottom goal (generating benefits to the companies, to investors, and also to the world at large that needs such technologies).

 Stu became a vegetarian in 1980 at the age of 14.
-His background combines over twenty-five years of Wall Street experience (15 years at major firms like Paine Webber and Oppenheimer & Co.) and nearly ten years running GC's investment banking division.
-He also spent six years as the Founder and CEO of Snow Beverages, a natural soda compa
+His background combines over twenty-five years of Wall Street experience (15 years at major firms like Paine Webber and Oppenheimer & Co.) and ten years running Green Circle.
+He also spent six years as the Founder and CEO of Snow Beverages, a natural soda company, and co-founded an inter

 Graham spent the majority of his career as a GP & Partner at EuclidSR, a $250MM venture fund focused on healthcare and IT.
 Subsequent to leaving Euclid he briefly ran a small fund that he launched to invest in private secondaries.
 Graham was Founder & President of Lillia Corp, a cosmeceutical company, and has recently consulted to Henck